aridoza/foundational-java/Concurrency/concurrency1.md

 }
 ```

-There's a lot going on here, so let's talk through it.
+There's a lot going on here, so let's walk through it.

 #### Step 1